skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

 In other exercise, we have been developing the Extracurricular activities website.
 You can follow these steps to start up the development environment and try it out.

-> [!IMPORTANT]
-> Opening a development environment and running the application is not necessary to complete this exercise.
+> ! **Important:** Opening a development environment and running the application is not necessary to complete this exercise.
 You can skip this activity if desired.

 1. Right-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.